HPCToolkit/hpcviewer.e4/README.md

     ./build.sh
     ```
     This will build Linux x86_64, Linux ppc64le and Windows with Eclipse 4.16,
-    and Linux Arm (experimental) and MacOS with Eclipse 4.18.
+    and Linux Arm (beta version) and MacOS with Eclipse 4.19.
     The script generates five `hpcviewer-<release>-<platform>.[zip|tgz]` files:
     Windows, Mac, Linux, x86_64, Linux ppcle64, and Linux Arm (experimental).
   * `untar` or `unzip` the file based according to the platform.